xdoko01/pgRPG/pyrpg/resources/quests/new/tests/12_ai/scenarios.md

 ## walk and check for enemies at the same moment in one cycle

  - simple paralel node
- - move - secondary action
+ - move - secondary action - running
- - check - primary action -
+ - check - primary action - false

 ## How to implement the scope chain - it is implemented as a stack LIFO of objects - dictionaries